 In partnership with

-Dionne Brand is a poet and novelist.
+Dionne Brand (Canada) is a poet and novelist.
 Her latest novel is Love Enough.
 Her book of poetry, Ossuaries, won the Griffin Poetry Prize, and her literary honours include the Governor General’s Literary Award, the Trillium Book Award, the Toronto Book Award and the 2006 Harbourfront Festival Prize for her contribution to the world of books and writing.
-She was Toronto’s third Poet Laureate from 2009 – 2012.
+She was Toronto’s third Poet Laureate from 2009 – 2012 and is a member of the Order of Canada.

 Mark Medley is The Globe and Mail's books editor.
 Before that he spent more than seven years with the National Post, where he served as an arts reporter, books editor and managed the paper's books blog, The Afterword.
 His work has appeared in publications across North America, including The Walrus and Toronto Life.
 He currently sits on PEN Canada's Board of Directors and serves on the Advisory Committee of Humber's School for Writers.